-The presence of autonomous vehicles in a transportation network allows for the determination of the assignment of vehicles to users and their routing in conjunction with their speed, thus increasing the complexity of the decisionmaking process, which is naturally formulated as a hierarchy of three levels (assignment, routing, and speed).
+The presence of autonomous vehicles in a transportation network allows for the determination of the assignment of vehicles to users and their routing in conjunction with their speed, thus increasing the complexity of the decision-making process, which is naturally formulated as a hierarchy of three levels (assignment, routing, and speed).
 Transportation and mobility solutions should be determined with low environmental impact but, at the same time, with high efficiency for service providers and high service quality for users, leading to conflicting goals which need to be optimized simultaneously.
 Moreover, decisions unilaterally made in one component or part of the network can have a strong impact on the overall system.
 Consequently, the optimal solutions of the single components considered separately are different from the solutions obtained when such interaction is taken into account, thus requiring a proper integration of the network components.
 Finally, the current modeling techniques for assignment-routing problems are based on assumptions that are not satisfied on urban road networks and, therefore, require innovative solution methodologies.
-We aim at developing a future-oriented integrated assignment, routing, and speed system for roadway mobility and transportation with environmental, efficiency, and service goals, and this paper represents an instrumental building block towards this main goal and where we make the following three main contributions.
+We aim at developing a future-oriented integrated assignment, routing, and speed system for roadway mobility and transportation with environmental, efficiency, and service goals.
+Such a system would allow bringing green accountability to users of the transportation network by using the integrated model proposed in this paper to assess the environmental impact of their transportation activities across a city.
+This paper represents an instrumental building block towards this main system and where we make the following three main contributions.

-A trilevel multi-objective formulation architecture for vehicle routing problems with speed optimization.
-We propose an innovative formulation architecture to decompose every Vehicle Routing Problem (VRP) with speed optimization into three levels, each addressing one of the following vehicle-related decisions: assignment to users, routing to accommodate all the requests, and speed along each segment of the route.
-In particular, our paper extends the bilevel formulation developed by [42] to propose a trilevel multi-objective formulation for a VRP with speed optimization (referred to as a VRP/speed problem).
+A trilevel multi-objective formulation architecture for vehicle routing problems with speed optimization

+We propose an innovative formulation architecture to decompose every Vehicle Routing Problem (VRP) with speed optimization into three levels, each addressing one of the following vehiclerelated decisions: assignment to users, routing to accommodate all the requests, and speed along each segment of the route\.
+In particular, our paper extends the bilevel formulation developed by Marinakis et al. (2007) to propose a trilevel multi-objective formulation for a VRP with speed optimization (referred to as a VRP/speed problem).
 Such an architecture allows a comprehensive understanding of the overall problem complexity, guides the development of subproblems, relaxations, and solution methods, and provides new insights into VRP/speed problems.
 In this paper, we use the trilevel multi-objective architecture to formulate a (bilevel) VRP/speed problem (where upper level is assignment-routing and lower level is speed), develop a corresponding optimization method, and identify and report the trade-offs among the three considered goals.